Amin000/lustre_doc/content/Understanding-Lustre-Internals-中文翻译/Understanding-Lustre-Internals-中文翻译.md

 ```

 Unless otherwise noted, the remainder of this chapter will focus on FIDs that use Normal Sequences or ones reserved for special internal objects.
 It will not deal with sequences reserved for compatibility reasons (IGIF, IDIF, etc).

+> 除非有其他说明，否则，在本章的剩余部分，不会涉及到兼容性的保留序列，但会重点介绍正常序列和用于内部对象的保留序列，

+### fid Kernel Module

+FID-related functions are built into the fid kernel module.
+The source code for this module is located in the lustre/fid directory.
+For Lustre clients, two files are used to build this module: lproc_fid.c and fid_request.c.
+The lproc_fid.c file just contains functions needed to support debugfs and won’t be discussed in detail here.

+The fid_request.c file contains the core functions needed to support the FID client functionality.
+The module entry/exit points are fid_init() and fid_exit(), but these functions just call debugfs_create_dir(...) and debugfs_remove_recursive(...) to add/remove the necessary debugfs entries.
+The real initialization starts in the client_fid_init function.
+This function is registered as part of the OBD operations (struct obd_ops) to be invoked by the MDC and OSP subsystems.
+The function’s main responsibility is to allocate memory for a lu_client_seq structure which is then passed to seq_client_init(..) (an abbreviated version of which is shown in Source Code 26) where the structure is initialized.
+The cleanup routine starts in client_fid_fini(..) which then calls seq_client_fini(..).
+These two functions decrement the appropriate reference counts on other structures and free up the memory allocated to the lu_client_seq structure.

+There are only two other functions exported by the fid module: seq_client_get_seq and seq_client_alloc_fid.
+The seq_client_get_seq function is mainly used by the OSP subsystem when requesting a new sequence number that will be used for precreating objects.
+The seq_client_alloc_fid function is used to request a new FID from the client’s currently allocated sequence.
+If the FID values in the current sequence are exhausted, a call is made to seq_client_alloc_seq to request a new sequence number.

 [^1]: *lustre 支持多个 MDT（DNE），存在多个 mdc*